vickenliu/js-calculator/README.md

 ## Features
 - chainable to do basic math
-- can operate multiple and complicate math for instance : 1+2*3-5%3
+- can operate multiple and complicate math, for instance 1+2*3-5%3
--